 - public health protection

-- Joint solution of issues of social and immigration policy
+- Joint resolution of social and immigration policy issues

 - fight against organized crime

-Countries united in the Commonwealth of Independent States (CIS)
+Countries united to form the Commonwealth of Independent States (CIS)

-(1992 - Collective Security Treaty of the CIS countries
+(1992 - Treaty on Collective Security of the CIS Countries

 1993 – Central Asian Union (Kazakhstan, Uzbekistan, Kyrgyzstan)